Psychologist

 Depression can affect almost every aspect of your life.
 It affects people of all ages, income, race, and cultures.
 Depression can affect the way you eat and sleep, the way you feel about yourself, the way one think about things, and the way you interact with others.
 While we all feel depression at various appropriate times in our lives, excess or inappropriate depression cannot be easily dismissed or wished away.

-The cause(s) of depression are likely to be different for different people.
-Sometimes a depressive episode can appear to come out of nowhere at a time when everything seems to be going fine.
-Other times, depression may be directly related to a significant event in our lives such as losing a loved one, experiencing trauma, or battling a chronic illness.
 Changes in the body's chemistry influence mood and thought processes, and biological factors contribute to some cases of depression.
 Sometimes the circumstances involved in depression are ones over which an individual has little or no control.
 At other times, however, depression occurs when people are unable to see that they actually have choices and can bring about change in their lives.

 Medical illnesses such as stroke, a heart attack, cancer, and hormonal disorders can cause depressive illness as can a serious loss, difficult relationship, financial problem, or any stressful change in life patterns.
 Other more subtle factors that lead to a loss of identity or self-esteem may also contribute.
 The causes of depression are not always immediately apparent, so the disorder requires careful evaluation and diagnosis by a trained mental health professional.
 Very often, a combination of genetic, psychological, and environmental factors is involved in the onset of depression.